Giant Cell Tumor

 - bone fracture

-- limited movement in the adjacent joint
+- limited movement in the nearest joint

 The symptoms of a giant cell tumor may resemble other medical conditions or problems.
 Always consult your physician for a diagnosis.